jsnbly/milestone3/README.md

 Potential Features
 - Create a web application that allows users to store and easily access cooking recipes.
 Recipes would include f fields such as ingredients, preparation steps, required tools, cuisine, etc.
 - Create the backend code and frontend form(s) to allow users to add new recipes to the site, edit them and delete them.
 - Create the backend and frontend functionality for users to locate recipes based on the recipe's fields.
 You may choose to create a full search functionality, or just a directory of recipes.
 - Provide results in a manner that is visually appealing and user friendly.

-Advanced potential feature (nice-to-have)
-- Build upon the required tools field to promote your brand of kitchen tools (e.g. oven, pressure cooker, etc…).
-- Create a dashboard to provide some statistics about all the recipes.

 ## UX

-Wireframes Can be seen here - https://github.com/jsnbly/milestone3/tree/master/wireframes Database Schema Can be seen here - https://github.com/jsnbly/milestone3/tree/master/schema Importance v Viability Graph for Strategy -
+Wireframes Can be seen here - https://github.com/jsnbly/milestone3/tree/master/wireframes Database Schema Can be seen here - https://github.com/jsnbly/milestone3/tree/master/schema Importance vs Viability Graph ie. Strategy Plane - https://github.com/jsnbly/milestone3/tree/master/strategygraph.jpg

 The Project Scope was to create an Online Cookbook that would have all the elements of a CRUD
-Create, Read, Update, Delete Application the following User Stories are what this version
+Create, Read, Update, Delete Application the following are some User Stories that this version
 trys to satisfy.

 As a user - I want a website that is easy to navigate with a layout that is easy to read